Inflammatory Bowel Disease Treatment

 Scissors and scalpel

 Surgery.
-Surgery is indicated when medical treatment fails completely.
+Surgery is indicated when medical treatment fails completely or in complicated cases of Crohn’s disease (with stenosis, fistulas or perianal disease).
 It usually involves a laparoscopy, a minimally invasive surgical technique with a short recovery period and a reduced risk of complications.

 Substantiated information by: